Alice in Wonderland: Simple Tasks Showing Complete Reasoning Breakdown in State-Of-the-Art Large Language Models: Related work limitations

 \section{Related work \& limitations}

 \textbf{Measuring LLMs capabilities.} Since the seminal breakthroughs in language modelling~\cite{devlin2018bert,raffel2020exploring, brown2020language}, measuring LLM capabilities became indispensable for evaluations and model comparison.
 To measure how well a language model performs on reasoning, there exists a plethora of different standardized reasoning benchmarks.
 These benchmarks can be roughly divided into categories by what exact reasoning capability we want to test such as ARC \cite{clark2018think}, PIQA \cite{bisk2020piqa}, GSM8K \cite{cobbe2021training}, HellaSwag \cite{zellers2019hellaswag}, MMLU \cite{hendrycks2020measuring} or WinoGrande \cite{DBLP:journals/corr/abs-1907-10641}.
 Multiple works aim on improving reasoning performance of LLMs as measured by those standardized benchmarks in various ways \cite{wei2022chain,yao2024tree,zhou2022least,wang2022self,pfau2024let}.
+Recently, increasingly challenging benchmarks have been developed, aiming at testing of olympiad and graduate level problem solving, for instance AIME24/AIME25~\cite{AIME}, MATH500~\cite{hendrycks2021math,lightman2023let}, or GPQA Diamond~\cite{rein2024gpqa}, which contain problems of very high difficulty and are also used to test recent reasoning models~\cite{guo2025deepseek, muennighoff2025s1,openthinker32B,ye2025limo}.

-\textbf{Finding weak spots in LLMs capabilities.} Paralleling impressive progress shown by LLM research, cautious voices have been raising concern about discrepancy between claimed capabilities as measured by standardized benchmarks and true LLM reasoning skills by presenting carefully selected evidence for model failures \cite{mitchell2023we}.
-In response, the research community has been undertaking attempts to create more challenging benchmarks like HELM \cite{liang2023holistic} or BIG-bench \cite{srivastava2023beyond}.
-These benchmarks also aimed at properly testing generalization capabilities beyond memorization, in line with recent works that pointed out high test dataset contamination due to large-scale pre-training on web-scale data \cite{golchin2023time,li2024task}.
+\textbf{Finding weak spots in LLMs capabilities.} Paralleling impressive progress shown by LLM research, cautious voices have been raising concern about discrepancy between claimed capabilities as measured by standardized benchmarks and true model reasoning skills by presenting carefully selected evidence for model failures \cite{mitchell2023we}.
+Number of works were investigating test data leakage into training set as possible cause of observed discrepancy between claimed and actual capabilities, pointing out high test dataset contamination due to large-scale pre-training on web-scale data \cite{golchin2023time,li2024task}.
+In response, the research community has been undertaking attempts to create benchmarks like HELM~\cite{liang2023holistic}, BIG-bench~\cite{srivastava2023beyond} or LiveCodeBench~\cite{jain2025livecodebench} that are supposed to circumvent data leakage issues and properly test generalization capabilities beyond memorization.